oszuidwest/zwfm-liquidsoap/README.md

 ## Environment Variables Reference

 This table shows all environment variables in the system.
 You must set each variable that shows _(required)_.
-If one of these variables is not set, Liquidsoap does not start.
+If you do not set one of these variables, Liquidsoap does not start.
 The DME variables are necessary only for Rucphen and BredaNu.
 A variable that shows _(none)_ is optional.
 Set it only if you use the related function.

 | Variable                          | Description                                            | Default                           | Example                                                         | Used In                                | Station         |
 | --------------------------------- | ------------------------------------------------------ | --------------------------------- | --------------------------------------------------------------- | -------------------------------------- | --------------- |